starknet-edu/counter-workshop/README.md

 ### Hints

-- The task is similar as in Step 3.
+- The task is similar to Step 3.
 Refer to it for more information.

 ## Step 9